COVID-19 restrictions for supporting patients and visiting

-The only exceptional circumstances where an immediate family member or carer can visit are:
+The only exceptional circumstances where an immediate family member or carer can attend the Emergency Department, visit an inpatient or an outpatient appointment with a patient are:

 - The patient you wish to visit is receiving end-of-life care

 - You are the birthing partner accompanying a woman in labour or nominated support person at times other than labour.

 - You are a parent or carer visiting your child.

 - You are supporting someone with a mental health issue, who has dementia, a learning disability or autism, where not being present would cause the patient to be distressed

 Please contact the department or ward in advance to discuss appropriate arrangements.

 Please be respectful to our teams if they ask you to leave a department or ward, as we have a responsibility to ensure that our patients and people are safe.
 Please also be reminded that visitors must not arrange to meet an inpatient outside of their ward area or department.

 All visitors must follow the national guidance below and follow the advice of our people.